ALLabMTL/marl-demandresponse/README.md

 The original version of the code can be found at https://github.com/maivincent/marl-demandresponse-original

 ## Features
+- **Flexible Simulation**:
+  - **Diverse Building Models**: Simulate energy consumption and thermal dynamics in various types of buildings.
+Each building can be modeled with specific thermal characteristics such as wall conductance, thermal mass, and insulation quality, reflecting real-world diversity.
+  - **Customizable Components**: The simulator's architecture allows for the addition of custom elements like battery dynamics, enabling researchers to explore the impacts of different energy storage solutions on demand response.
+  - **Advanced AC Modeling**: Air conditioners are simulated with detailed characteristics including cooling capacity, performance coefficients, and dynamic constraints such as compressor lockout to realistically model their operational limitations.
+  - **Regulation Signal Adaptation**: The simulation includes a complex model of the regulation signal, incorporating high-frequency variations to mimic the intermittency of renewable energy sources.
+This feature challenges the system to maintain stability under realistic and dynamic conditions.
 - **OpenAI Gym Integration**: Fully compatible with the OpenAI Gym framework, our simulator provides a familiar and accessible environment for conducting machine learning research.
 - **Decentralized Agents**: The simulator includes two sophisticated decentralized agents trained via Multi-Agent Proximal Policy Optimization (MA-PPO):
   - **Agent with Hand-Engineered Communication**: This agent operates based on a meticulously crafted communication strategy designed to optimize coordination and efficiency.